Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Results and Discussions

 \section{Results and Discussions}

-In this section, the generated initial eccentricities via $\epsilon_n$, and measured final state azimuthal anisotropies via $v_n$ ($n=1,~2$) for p--O collisions at $\sqrt{s_{\rm NN}}=9.61$ TeV and O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV simulated using the IP-Glasma+MUSIC+iSS+UrQMD model, are presented.
+In this section, the generated initial eccentricities via $\epsilon_n$, and measured final state azimuthal anisotropies via $v_n$ ($n=2,~3$) for pO collisions at $\sqrt{s_{\rm NN}}=9.61$ TeV and OO collisions at $\sqrt{s_{\rm NN}}=7$ TeV simulated using the IP-Glasma+MUSIC+iSS+UrQMD model, are presented.
 The centrality selection is performed via geometrical slicing using the impact-parameter distribution obtained from IP-Glasma.
 Using the conventional definition of centrality, the most central collisions (\textit{e.g.} 0--10\%) are the almost head-on collisions for which the impact parameter values are close to zero, and the number of participant nucleons, $N_{\rm part}$, is close to the total number of nucleons in both the colliding nuclei.